rspec/rspec-mocks/features/README.md

     double_account = double("Account")

-You can also use the `mock` and `stub` methods to create test doubles, however these methods are there for backward compatibility only and will likely be deprecated and then removed from future versions.

 ## Method Stubs

 A method stub is an instruction to an object (real or test double) to return a